Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/README.md

 We cannot emphasize enough how important the art of computer programming is in the modern world, and how much you can benefit from having the ability to code.

-Computer Science is an even grander concept than computer programming.
-It's so much more than how to make a cool video game or run a social media site.
+Computer science is a vast discipline encompassing theory that extends far beyond the simple task of writing code.
+Indeed,
+creating video games,
+websites,
+and robots are but the tip of the proverbial iceberg.
-It's a liberal art that allows us to both offset the mental burden of our work onto inanimate objects and to bend said inanimate objects to our will.
+Computer science is a liberal art that teaches us how to use the fundamental principals of mathematics to bend inanimate objects to our will, offsetting menial burdens unfit for human endeavor unto automatons and revolutionizing the social experience to such an extent that it redefines the human condition.

 In calling computer science a liberal art, we use the term liberal art in the classical Greek sense,